cnm13ryan/13ryanC.github.io/content/posts/RLtheory/motivation.md

 With the emerging maturity of formalizing mathematical proofs in languages like Lean, maybe one day the process can be seamless.
 A researcher could poke at a crazy idea, get help from an AI to flesh out the mathematics, and immediately implement it.
 Conversely, a discovery in implementation could be quickly formalized to verify its correctness, helping the theory side.

-This sounds very idealistic, but I hope it gets here sooner than I think.
+This sounds very idealistic, but I hope it gets there sooner than I think.
 It would help out beginners, practitioners, and researchers alike.

 ---